Green Frog Award

 Language of the reports:

-- National level – companies can submit the reports in their local language or in English
+· National level – Companies may submit their reports in the national language or in English.

-- Regional level – reports will be evaluated by an international jury, therefore preselected companies at the national level will be asked for an English version of their report if they have originally submitted the document in another linguistic version
+· Regional level – Reports will be assessed by an international jury.
+Therefore, companies qualifying for the regional level will be asked to submit the English version of the report if the original language version was different.

-GRI G4, GRI Standard, IIRC, UN Global Compact, ISO 26000, EU Directive 2014/95/EU on disclosure of non-financial and diversity information by certain large undertakings and groups.
+GRI G4, GRI, IIRC, UN Global Compact, ISO 26000, Directive 2014/95/EU of the European Parliament and of the Council 2014/95/EU as regards disclosure of non-financial and diversity information by certain large undertakings and groups.

 Reports will be assessed under the following categories: Sustainability Performance & Strategic Commitments, Materiality, Content, Structure and Creativity in Communication, Impact Measurement, and Financial and Non-financial Data Integration.
 Individual categories are specified in greater detail here (PDF).

 - Lucie Mádlová (Association for Social Responsibility)